Sustainable Development Goals and Lebanon: SDG 4: Quality Education

 Lebanon has a significant increase in the rate of enrollment in primary education and that is a significant increase in the educational status of the youth.

 It is noted that Lebanese youth show significantly high literacy rates with a 90 percentage entrance rate in primary education.
 This high rate of enrollment is due to its mandatory and free aspect in public schools.

 SDG 5: Gender Equality

-It is important to note that Lebanon has proven solid achievements when it comes to equality and empowerment.
+Lebanon has proven solid achievements in equality and empowerment.
 Women are still suffering from inequality, on the social, political, legal and labor market aspects.
 In the 2016 municipal elections about 100 more women were elected than in the 2010 municipal elections, still women only represent 5.5% of the municipal council seats.
 Only 23.5% of women are part of the labor market, whereas the proportion of men is 70.3%.
 And, only 3 percent of national parliamentary seats are held by women.